 The old building’s drab facade was replaced with a grand, two-story, Venetian stucco foyer fortified with wrought-iron French doors — minimalist Mediterranean meets Arabian Desert chic.
 When you enter, after you’ve inhaled the roses, look up: Your jaw will drop when you see the exquisite crown moulding that was custom-made in France.
 Once the doors close behind you, the city’s chaos quickly fades, giving way to a relaxing soundtrack of smooth electronic pop, sultry R&B and vintage jazz that oozes throughout the property as outdoor curtains flutter in the breeze.

 The McKillens completely gutted all the rooms and started from scratch, laying beautiful hardwood floors and hanging interesting photos of LA on the walls.
 (The art throughout is understatedly stunning.)
-Most impressively, they moved all of the second floor entrances to a new walkway on the backside of the building and transformed the originally interior walkway into private balconies overlooking the courtyard.
+Most impressively, they moved all of the second floor entrances to a new walkway on the backside of the building and transformed the original interior walkway into private balconies overlooking the courtyard.

 The rooms are small but posh, outfitted with queen-size beds instead of kings because the larger beds would have been too big to allow two cream-colored slipper chairs to flank either side of the bed.
 The mattresses are extremely comfortable, though, with excellent pillows and luxurious linens.
 The mini bar comes stocked with a dozen different canned cocktails, plus a bottle of Amass gin and an elderflower tonic from England.
 The closet is stocked with Frette bathrobes and slippers.
 Balconies off the second-floor rooms are furnished with a pair of cushioned, low-slung teak loungers.
 (Ground-floor rooms are still under construction and not yet bookable.)